EPPlusSoftware/EPPlus.Samples.CSharp/08-Encryption protection and VBA/Readme.md

 ﻿# 08 - Encryption Protection and VBA
-This catalouge provides samples on encription, protection and VBA
+This catalouge provides samples on encryption, protection and VBA

 Samples in this folder: